jarvint12/hruh_webpage/en/contribute.md

 To add subsections to this website,

-* Create a markdown document
+* Create a new file in the repo
-* Upload it to the public folder in [Google Drive](https://drive.google.com/open?id=1GS1hFvEuJPP3EaYjt--6MBv4rv93AbWu)
-* Add it to navigation.md in the folder
+* Add it to navigation.md in the folder, like the previous documents have been.
+You can look for tips from [MDwiki website](http://dynalon.github.io/mdwiki/#!index.md).

 The file should be updated it automagically after the file is in the folder, force refresh (Cmd+R) could give it the final push if needed.

-## GitHub

-The project is also in [GitHub](https://github.com/janihuuh/hruh_bioinformatics).
-The webpage could be also hosted from github in the future to have a more human-readable domain.

 [gimmick:ForkMeOnGitHub](https://github.com/janihuuh/hruh_bioinformatics)

 ## Contact

-jani.huuhtanen@helsinki.fi or leave comment
+jani.huuhtanen@helsinki.fi or leave comment [gimmick:Disqus](janihuuhtanen)

-[gimmick:Disqus](janihuuhtanen)